dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 and don't rely on a top-level variable that I removed.

-Note that this change did not change the behaviour or *data* flow of this application.
+Note that this change did not change the behavior or *data* flow of this application.
 The *Container* Components `subscribe` to the `store` just like *before* and update their `state`